Tulum Yucatan Peninsula, Mexico Travel Guide

 Learning basic Spanish phrases is highly beneficial and appreciated by locals.
 The Google Translate app (offline Spanish pack downloaded) is a useful tool for translation without an internet connection.

-Generally open weekdays, from around 9:00 AM to 4:00 PM.
+Generally open weekdays, from around 9:FROM 12 am TO 4:00 PM.
 Some branches may open on Saturday mornings.

-Restaurant hours vary (breakfast early, lunch 12 PM-5 PM, dinner from 6 PM).
+Opening hours of restaurants vary (breakfast early, lunch AT noon PM-5 PM, dinner starting AT 6 PM).
 Bars often stay open late, until 2:00 AM to 4:00 AM on weekends.

 ATMs are available 24/7 at major banks (e.g., Banamex, HSBC, Santander, Banorte) and sometimes in larger supermarkets or convenience stores.

-Banks, government offices, and some businesses may be closed on public holidays.
+Banks, government offices, and some businesses may be closed on national holidays.
 Transportation services may operate on reduced schedules.
 Easter and Day of the Dead are significant.

 Confirm specific operating hours for businesses and attractions, especially during public holidays or the low season, to optimize your trip plans.